cryfs/cryfs/README.md

         $ sudo make install

 You can pass the following build types to the *conan build* command (using *-s build_type=value*):
- - **Debug**: No optimizations, debug symbols, and assertions enabled
+ - **Debug**: No optimizations, debug symbols enabled, assertions enabled
- - **RelWithDebInfo**: Optimizations enabled, debug symbols, and assertions enabled
+ - **RelWithDebInfo**: Optimizations enabled, debug symbols enabled, assertions enabled
- - **Release**: Optimizations enabled, no debug symbols, and assertions disabled
+ - **Release**: Optimizations enabled, no debug symbols, no assertions

 You can pass the following options to the *conan build* command (using *-o "&:key=value"*):
  - **build_tests**=[True|False]: Whether to build the test cases (can take a long time).
 Default: False.